-Vendor Evidence document Finite State Machine Other supporting documentation as additional references
+Vendor Evidence document

+Finite State Machine

+Other supporting documentation as additional references

-This document provides an overview of the Cisco ASA 5500 Security Appliances models identified in section 1.2 above and explains the secure configuration and operation of the module.
+This document provides an overview of the Cisco Adaptive Security Appliances Cryptographic Module on the 5500 Security Appliances models identified below and explains the secure configuration and operation of the module.
 This introduction section is followed by Section 2, which details the general features and functionality of the appliances.
 Section 3 specifically addresses the required configuration for the FIPS-mode of operation.